Should You Put Your Address on Your Resume?

 Oops!
 Something went wrong while submitting the form.

-Initially, providing an address on a resume was a standard procedure because postal mail was the main channel between employers and job seekers.
-The majority of recruitment communication now takes place online.
-As a result, a complete address is not usually required.
-Here's what you'll be reading next:
+In the beginning, having an address on a resume was standard practice because mail was the main means of contact between prospective employees and potential employers.
+Currently, the majority of job communication is electronic.
+Hence, a complete address is not usually needed.
+This is what you will be reading about next:

 • Is it necessary for me to include my address on my cv?